 For rust marks use oxalic acid which is readily available from hardware stores, then follow the instructions on the label.

 For organic stains like pollen, leaves or bark, liquid chlorine or household bleach are the best plan of attack and are also easily purchased.
 Dilute them 50/50 with water and wet the stains, leave for 5 minutes then rinse with clean water.
 Avoid contact with skin and eyes, as well as timber and garden plants.

 Porcelain tiles do not need sealing due to having little to no porosity.
 However, some people choose to seal their porcelain, as there is no doubt it makes cleaning easier.
 Sealing will especially assist with the cleaning of the grout.
 After sealing their porcelain, some customers have told us that they even vacuum their tiles!!
 However, please ensure you use the correct ‘Porcelain specific’ sealer as a topical sealer can discolour and peel away.

 High pressure hosing (water-blasting) is not detrimental to porcelain tiles but it is not recommended as it will compromise the grout between tiles and make grout porous and stain easily.

-If you have any questions, please call John from Stone Clean and Seal on 0400 828 785.
+If you have any questions regarding the cleaning or sealing of your porcelain tiles, please call John from Stone Clean and Seal on 0400 828 785.